-In addition the Planning and Development, and Residential Tenancies Act 2020 (which replaced the Residential Tenancies and Valuation Act 2020) sets out current protections for tenants who have fallen into rent arrears due to COVID-19, and are at risk of losing their tenancy.
+In addition the Planning and Development, and Residential Tenancies Act 2020 sets out protections for tenants who have fallen into rent arrears due to COVID-19, and are at risk of losing their tenancy.
 They include a rent freeze and an increased 90-day notice period when ending a tenancy.

-- Getting Illness Benefit for a COVID-19 absence, or
+- Illness Benefit for a COVID-19 absence, or

-- Getting the Employment Wage Subsidy Scheme or any social welfare payment or State support to help with loss of earnings caused by COVID-19 (including Rent Supplement or Supplementary Welfare Allowance)
+- The Employment Wage Subsidy Scheme or any social welfare payment or State support to help with loss of earnings caused by COVID-19 (including Rent Supplement or Supplementary Welfare Allowance)

 Rules and requirements for landlords and tenants facing rent arrears due to COVID-19

 There are rules and requirements for both landlords and tenants facing rent arrears due to COVID-19.
 The process is broken down into steps starting from the point where a tenant has fallen into rent arrears.
 If the tenant completes the required steps, the landlord cannot increase the rent or terminate the tenancy before 13 July 2021.
 Failure to complete each step may mean that the protections will not apply to the tenant, or could lead to the notice of termination being deemed invalid.
 Go to the RTB website for full details of each step.